The stylesheets V3.2 Aug 2020

-supermicro CMS is installed with seven initial stylesheets:
+supermicro CMS is initially installed with five stylesheets (not all active):

 When the system is first set up in 'setup' two more are created: